|Craig Churchill |

 Senior Technical Officer

-She has authored a number of publications on social and environmental management systems with a focus on development finance institutions as well as on innovative finance.
-She also serves on the Technical Review Committee of the Social Performance Task Force, a position she has held since 2015.
+She has authored publications on topics including social and environmental management systems, impact measurement as well as on innovative finance.
+She serves on the Technical Review Committee of the Social Performance Task Force (SPTF) and the Steering Committee of the Smallholder and Agri-SME Finance and Investing Network (SAFIN).
 Before joining ILO, Patricia researched financial system development and microfinance in East Africa, served on the Board of the Melton Foundation, and worked as advisor on economic development at a regional parliament in Germany.

 Patricia holds a PhD in economics and an M.A. in intercultural management and business administration.